UM-Embedded2425/8051-Pipeline/README.md

 # 8051-Pipeline
-Complete implementation of an 8051-like microcontroller with pipelined instructions.
+Complete implementation of the 8051 ISA with pipelined instructions, deplyable on an FPGA board (Zilinx Zybo Z7-10).
+Developed using Verilog HDL and Vivado.
 Done by the students of the Master's degree in Computers and Industrial Electronics Engineering in the field of Embedded Systems.